keegangroth/controlfreak/README.md

 # controlfreak

 Command and Control server for sales demo malware apps.
-Written (poorly) in Python + Django during Hackathon IX.
+Written in Python + Django (with django-rest-framework) during Hackathon IX.

 ## APIs